BSGCT Undergraduate Research Bursaries

 - Applications from BSGCT Industry members will be considered if they can secure funding for 50% of the proposed studentship.

 - Projects must be focused on gene and cell therapy.
 Subject areas include non-viral gene therapy, viral gene therapy, immunotherapy, monogenic and hereditary disease, stem cells, cancer and oncolytics, cardiovascular/ocular disease and vectorology or genetic vaccines.
-Postdoctoral researchers and new lecturers, early in their careers are also encouraged to apply, and should note this on the application form.
+Postdoctoral researchers and new lecturers, early in their careers are also encouraged to apply, and should note this on the application form, as they will benefit from an early career researcher uplift in score.

 - Only one application should be submitted by a supervisor.